forecaster-ua/PATRIOT/ProductionArchitectureV2/01-SYSTEM-REQUIREMENTS.md

 **Category**: Security and Privacy

 #### NFR-003.1: Data Protection Requirements
-- System SHALL encrypt all data in transit and at rest
+- System SHALL encrypt sensitive data in transit outside the host using TLS 1.3, and SHALL encrypt sensitive data at rest (e.g., sensitive tokens) using industry-standard algorithms such as AES-256.
+- Non-sensitive logs and database entries are exempt from this requirement.
+- Internal container-to-container traffic on the same host MAY use plain HTTP.
-- System SHALL implement secure key management with hardware security modules
+- System SHALL implement secure key management for sensitive cryptographic keys, ensuring keys are securely generated, stored, rotated, and used.
+Keys MUST not be stored in plain text and MUST be protected against unauthorized access.
 - System SHALL support data anonymization for analytics purposes
-- System SHALL comply with GDPR and relevant financial regulations

 #### NFR-003.2: Access Control Requirements
 - System SHALL implement principle of least privilege access